Institut des hautes études en arts plastiques

 The Institut des hautes études en arts plastiques (IHEAP) is a post-graduate art school based in Paris for research and experimentation in art.

 History

 IHEAP 1985–1995

 In 1985, the City of Paris commissioned Pontus Hulten to design a graduate school for research in contemporary art, similar in spirit to the Bauhaus and Black Mountain College in the U.S., to function as an alternative to the École nationale supérieure des beaux-arts.
-Hulten conceived of the Institut as a center for contemporary research in artistic creation.
+Hulten conceived of the Institut as a center for contemporary research in artistic creation, with just 20 students, all graduates, each year.
 The Institute operated from 1988 to 1995.

 IHEAP 2012

 In 2012, the Biennale de Paris open a new Institut des hautes études en arts plastiques (IHEAP), according to its own viewpoints while also reactivating those of earlier institutions.
 Drawing on the original model, the new IHEAP kept its name, intentions, idea of a simple structure, necessity of transversality and discussion, and its international dimension.